dfoc99/Tese_repo/README.md

 # Tese_repo
-A repository to share the code used in the dissertation The code used in this dissertation is provided in the main_file.py.
-All the other .py files as well as dataare necessary
+A repository to share the code used in the dissertation The code used in this dissertation is provided in the main_file.ipynb.
+All the other .py files as well as data are necessary.